 Flood and drain watering

-Late in Feb 03 all the pots were transferred to a new location on top of a windy hill.
+Late on Feb 03, all the pots were transferred to a new location on top of a windy hill.
 The 135 “success at first try” trees were staked at about 300 mm tall and placed in a purpose-built flood and drain rack.
 The rack was 1.2 m wide and 6.5 m long.
 Second-hand Euro-pallets were used to support a durable and UV stable plastic fabric as a bath.
 Rainwater from an open dam was pumped into the rack and allowed to stand for about 2 hours.
-The surplus water was drained back to the dam.
+The surplus water was drained back into the dam.
 Watering frequency was once per 2 or 3 days in hot or windy weather and every 3 or 4 days in cooler still-air periods.

 The trees were exposed to full sun and wind at all times.
 The weight of one sample tree and pot ranged from 5.5 kg saturated after flooding to 4.2 kg at wilt point.

 One third of the trial containers produced viable trees at first sowing.
 Referring to these 135 viable trees:

 - At 2 weeks, a few root tips were visible beneath the container.

 - At 3 weeks, root tips were visible at the air pruning cusps in the upper walls.